 Well, we're certainly happy to have added your expertise to our Public Entity and Higher Education team.
 So, tell us a little bit about the origin of the NIL ruling.

 Eric Seaborg (01:52):

 Glad to, and it's really interesting because it does stem from a larger issue, which is pay for play, which is really been around for almost three decades.
 It's something that the advocates or the critics of the NCAA have said that they have labeled college athletes as students.
-And therefore, the reason they did this is to avoid them being classified as employees and therefore taking advantage of employee protection laws, such as workers, compensation for injuries and the right to unionize.
+And therefore, the reason they did this is to avoid them being classified as employees and therefore taking advantage of employee protection laws, such as workers' compensation for injuries and the right to unionize.
 So, it has been this way for about 30 years or so, roughly.
-In fact, in 1984, the Supreme court really upheld that notion that athletes on campuses were really students and not employees.
+In fact, in 1984, the Supreme Court really upheld that notion that athletes on campuses were really students and not employees.
 So that's how the issue started to come about.
-Now, I'll bring you forward about 30 years and bring us to, really, where we are today.
-And that is the fact that, the pay for play is still an issue and going to be a big issue, the NIL ruling, or the name, image, likeness ruling is really something that I think is going to distract from that pay for play.
+Now, I'll bring you forward about 30 years and bring us to where we are today.
+And that is the fact that pay-for-play is still an issue and going to be a big issue, the NIL ruling, or the name, image, likeness ruling is really something that I think is going to distract from that pay-for-play.
 And I can explain that a little bit, but basically, we are at a position right now where the NCAA has lifted, what they call their ban on name, image and likeness temporarily.
-And this is what we're going to talk about today, what does that mean.
+And this is what we're going to talk about today, what does that mean?

 Carleen Patterson (03:24):

 So, before we really dive into it for our audience, is this something that if you are in a division one school you should be concerned about, or any divisions or anyone who's subject to the NCAA rulings?

 Eric Seaborg (03:37):